flamsanct/flamsanct.github.io/wp/README.md

 ## Miners

 As a miner, you will make your living by warping to asteroid belts and mining them for ore.
-As new asteroid belts with different ore densities are discovered and existing asteroids' resources are expended, you'll face the choice of whether to punch in new navigation coordinates and travel on or to return to The Citadel and upgrade your ship.
+As new asteroid belts with different ore densities are discovered and existing asteroids' resources are expended, you'll face the choice of whether to punch in new navigation coordinates and travel on or to return to The Citadel to haul your ore back for processing and upgrade your ship.
 Your decisions must be made carefully and are shaped by your ship's speed, fuel efficiency, mining system, as well as your own understanding of risk.

 ## Marauders